zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-content-pages.md

     ![A Content Page is blank to begin with.
 You must add Fragments to it to build it.](./building-content-pages/images/01.png)

     ```note::
-       New Content Pages start empty and in a *Draft* status that is not visible until the page is published.
+       New Content Pages start empty and in a *Draft* status.
+The page is not visible until it is published.
     ```

 1. Open the Content Page sidebar and begin adding Page Fragment elements.